Washington prison inmates and families, dreading coronavirus spread, taking fight to state Supreme Court

-The last time Lisa Dunlap spoke with her son, 28-year-old Todd Sloan, he was terrified of catching the novel coronavirus spreading through Monroe Correctional Complex.
+The last time Lisa Dunlap spoke with her 28-year-old son, Todd Sloan, he was terrified of catching the novel coronavirus spreading through Monroe Correctional Complex.

 Sloan had recently transferred to the Snohomish County prison’s minimum-security section, where several men were already infected.
-He suffers from Crohn’s disease, ulcerative colitis and other medical problems that already had caused him to shed 60 pounds and required hospitalizations.
-“Mom, if I get this it is going to kill me,” Dunlap says he told her, crying, in a phone call on April 6.
+He suffers from Crohn’s disease, ulcerative colitis and other medical problems that have caused him to shed 60 pounds and required hospitalizations.
+“Mom, if I get this it is going to kill me,” Dunlap said he told her, crying, in a phone call on April 6.

 That was the last time Dunlap heard from her son.
 After a temperature check found a fever, Sloan was moved to an isolation cell at Monroe, where the state’s prison watchdog says inmates have gone without books or personal belongings to pass the time, with some complaining about cold temperatures, brown water and flooding in recent weeks.

-Eleven days later, prison staff told Dunlap her son had tested positive for COVID-19.
-As of Wednesday, Dunlap says she had not been able to speak with him for more than two weeks, as he is cut off from phones.
-She has received updates from prison staff saying he is recovering, but she says that is not enough.
+Eleven days later, prison staff told Dunlap her son had tested positive for coronavirus, which causes the illness COVID-19.
+As of Wednesday, Dunlap said, she had not spoken to him for more than two weeks, as he is not allowed to use a phone.
+She has received updates from prison staff saying he is recovering, but she said that is not enough.

 “I want to hear from my son.
 I want to hear his voice and know how he is feeling and that he is OK,” Dunlap said.
 Sloan is nearing the end of a 72-month sentence for selling narcotics, and is scheduled for release in November.

 Dunlap’s worries echo those of inmates and their families across the state.
-There have been a dozen confirmed cases of COVID-19 among the approximately 19,000 persons held by the state Department of Corrections (DOC), all associated with the Monroe prison.
+There have been a dozen confirmed cases of COVID-19 among the approximately 19,000 people held by the state Department of Corrections (DOC), all associated with the Monroe prison.
 But inmates, family members and advocates say the system is ripe for a wave of infections.
-In interviews over the past two weeks, many told The Seattle Times of a slow and uneven rollout of safety measures, including a lack of hand sanitizer and soap and failure by some staff to consistently wear masks.
+In interviews over the past two weeks, many told The Seattle Times of a slow and uneven rollout of safety measures, including a lack of hand sanitizer and soap and failure by some staff to wear masks consistently .

 Those concerns also are laid out in an emergency petition to the state Supreme Court, which seeks to force Gov. Jay Inslee and the DOC to release thousands of incarcerated, potentially vulnerable people from prisons.
 Oral arguments in the case are set for Thursday.